nicoletatour/Traineeship-Management-Application/README.md

 # Traineeship-Management-Application

-In this project we developed an application that allows the traineeship committee of the University to manage and monitor open and assigned traineeship positions.
+In this project Ι developed an application that allows the traineeship committee of the University to manage and monitor open and assigned traineeship positions.
 Specifically, the application allows companies to announce open traineeship positions.
 The students are able to look for available traineeship positions.
 The traineeship committee can assign positions to students via alternative criteria.
 The traineeship committee, then, can further allocate professors as supervisors to the assigned traineeship positions.
 Professors and companies are responsible for the final evaluations of the students’ traineeships.

 ## Tech Stack & Prerequisites